Seemos/iterative-dichotomiser-3/README.md

 A tree in the 2 dimensional structure needs node objects to store this information with references to the child nodes as connections.

-Since all nodes in the 1 dimensional representation can be easily indexed *[0..n]*.
-Since satisfying the condition for a given decision node with index m simply leads to the node with the index m+1, only one integer number is needed for decision nodes to store the "jumps".
+Since all nodes in the 1 dimensional representation can be easily indexed *[0..n]* and satisfying the condition for a given decision node with index m simply leads to the node with the index m+1, only one integer number is needed for decision nodes to store the "jumps".

 Class, feature and threshold are also stored as single numbers.
 However, as classification uses class labels from 0 to number of classes - 1, the amount of variables needed to be stored can be further reduced by combining the class and feature.
 For doing so the formula *-(label + 1)* is used meaning that for the lowest class label (0) a negative and therefore invalid feature index is calculated.
 When looking at the feature/class value, the program is then able to determine whether it has reached a leaf node.